jon49/child-spaced-repetition/README.md

 The filename must match the class name expect it will need underscore-case such as `user_product.class.php`.
 Note the `.class.php` as it's extension.

 ## Routers
 The purpose of a Router is to capture HTTP requests and route them to Controllers.
-There is a file on the web root called `.htaccess` which tells all HTTP requests that are for files that don't exist, to go to the router located at `/router.php`.
+There is a file on the web root called `.htaccess` which tells all HTTP requests to go to the router located at `/router.php`.
+This rule excludes any HTTP requests to files/folders that already exist.
 To create a route, call the `add()` method and pass a URL path followed by the path to the controller.
 The following example shows how to setup three routes.

 ```php
 Router::add('/', '/app/controllers/home.php');